 Designed to teach new users the basic concepts of SOLIDWORKS and good solid modeling techniques.
 Uses a task-oriented approach to learning SOLIDWORKS.
 A Gear Housing project is created using the most commonly used commands for part modeling, assembly and detailing after completing a series of components and their 2D drawings.

 This course is for the mid-level user, who is already familiar with the SOLIDWORKS program and is comfortable with creating sketches, basic models, and assemblies.
+The course gives participants a basic understanding of how to take and pass the Technology Educator Competency Exam (TECE) which is intended for educators that teach using SOLIDWORKS software in a classroom setting.

 This course picks up where SOLIDWORKS Basics leaves off by focusing on configurations, multi-sheet, multi-view drawings and BOMs.
 The course broadens the users’ SOLIDWORKS knowledge base by covering such features as lofts, sweeps, shell, and generating engineering drawings and other SOLIDWORKS functions that are critical for the effective use of the software.